Axel Springer SE: 1990s

-2000–present
+2000s

 In 2001, Axel Springer and T-Online established a joint subsidiary Bild.de/T-Online AG.
 A year later in 2002, the launch of immonet.de took place, Mathias Doepfner, former editor-in-chief of Die Welt, became CEO of Axel Springer AG, and Giuseppe Vita became Chairman of the Supervisory Board, serving until 2019.
 Then in 2003, the name was changed to Axel Springer AG.

 In 2009, Axel Springer AG acquired affiliate marketers Zanox and Digital Window as well as StepStone ASA.

+2010s

 In 2010 a $635.7 million offer by Axel for leading French real estate website operator seloger.com caused seloger shares to rise as much as 32%, the most since it went public.
 Within 3 days Axel increased its offer 15.6% to $735 million after shareholders rejected the deal.

 In 2012, Axel Springer formed a joint venture (Axel Springer Digital Classified) with global growth equity firm General Atlantic.
 The company also bought TotalJobs in the UK from Reed Elsevier that year.

 In 2013, Springer sold its regional newspapers, women's magazines, and television magazines to Funke Mediengruppe for €920 million That same year, Publications Grand Public, a French magazine publisher owned by Springer, was sold to Reworld Media.
 The German television newsbroadcaster N24 was acquired by Axel Springer SE and combined with Die Welt.

+2020–present

 In 2020, Friede Springer transferred $1.5 billion of Axel Springer shares to CEO Mathias Dopfner, effectively making him heir of the media group.
-Under the arrangement, Friede Springer sold a 4.1% stake to Dopfner and gifted him 15% more- bringing Dopfner’s direct stake of the company to 22%.
+Under the arrangement, Friede Springer sold a 4.1% stake to Dopfner and gifted him 15% more- bringing Dopfner's direct stake of the company to 22%.
 She also transferred voting rights to Dopfner for her remaining 22% in the business.
 In October of the same year, the company expanded its Berlin headquarters with the completion of the Axel Springer Campus, a cube-shaped office building designed by Rem Koolhaas and OMA.

 In October 2021, an article in The New York Times reported accusations of sexual misconduct, sexual discrimination and questionable business practices at Axel Springer SE.
 A day later, the publisher fired the editor-in-chief of Bild.

 In July 2024, reports emerged that Axel Springer and private equity group KKR were in talks to potentially split the media conglomerate.
 The proposed deal would separate the group's media assets, including Politico, Business Insider, Bild, and Die Welt, from its digital classifieds operations such as StepStone and Aviv.
 The split was confirmed in September 2024 and Axel Springer became a fully privately owned and operated media company.

+In March 2026, the company made an offer to acquire the Telegraph Media Group in a deal estimated at £575 million.